ebjamieson97/undidjl/README.md

 # undidjl
 This Stata package acts as a wrapper for the Julia package Undid.jl.

-Undid allows for estimation of difference-in-differences with unpoolable data.
-See https://arxiv.org/abs/2403.15910 for more details.
+Undid allows for estimation of difference-in-differences with unpoolable data, see https://arxiv.org/abs/2403.15910 for more details.

 ## Installation
 ```